 Since my version of the rack was built with 1x2s and not 2x4s, and since it wouldn’t be anchored to something stable like a garage door track, I lowered its capacity (lessening the chance of an epic rack failure).
 On my rack, the nails that support the drying trim are positioned roughly 8 in. apart instead of 6.

-With the rack in place, the paint department was working efficiently and able to keep pace with the finish carpentry department.
+With the paint drying rack in place, the paint department was working efficiently and able to keep pace with the finish carpentry department.

 — Erik Bergstrom, Community Manager